learn-co-students/naive_bayes_nlp_ds-west-082420/README.md

 Before returning to our Satire/No Satire example, let's consider an example with a smaller but similar scope.

-Suppose we are using an API to gather articles from a news website and grabbing phrases from two different types of articles:  music and politics.
+Suppose we are using an API to gather articles from a news website and grabbing phrases from two different types of articles:  **music** and **politics**.

 We have a problem though!
 Only some of our articles have their category (music or politics).
-Is there a way we can use Machine Learning to help us label our data quickly?
+Is there a way we can use Machine Learning to help us label our data **quickly**?

 -------------------------------
 ### Here are our articles